-We believe that our plan of operation will build long-term value if we are able to demonstrate clear progress toward our objectives, particularly penetrating international markets with our HIV rapid tests.
+Notwithstanding the numerous factors that our cash requirements depend on, and the uncertainties associated with each of the major revenue opportunities that we have, we believe that our plan of operation can build long-term value if we are able to demonstrate clear progress toward our objectives, particularly penetrating international markets with our HIV rapid tests.
 We also expect to obtain FDA approval of our Sure checkTM and HIV Stat Pak products by the end of 2005 and we believe that this will represent significant value.
 We believe that our international sales efforts for our HIV tests will succeed based upon the market need, the performance of our products, their competitive pricing, the distribution and marketing channels we are pursuing, and the quality of our professional staff.

-USDA approval of our non-human primate tuberculosis test, and results from new research and development would also likely lend credibility to our plan to become profitable.
+Progress in our contract development and manufacturing initiatives, USDA approval of our non-human primate tuberculosis test, and new research and development would also likely lend credibility to our plan to become profitable.
 We anticipate that we will hire several new members to our sales, marketing, research and development, regulatory and administrative staff during the course of 2005 in order to fully implement our plans for growth.